 What do you want this year to look like for you?
 It’s common to begin a new year with the best of intentions.
 A fresh year means a renewed opportunity to consider what you want to accomplish.
-But by the time it becomes natural to write “2017” on paperwork instead of “2016,” your goals run the risk of being forgotten among the myriad of everyday tasks that require immediate attention.
+But by the time it becomes natural to write the new year on your paperwork, your goals run the risk of being forgotten among the myriad of everyday tasks that require immediate attention.

 The fact is that we make time for the things that are important to us – and planning for the future is one activity that is certainly worth the time investment.
 Setting goals requires discipline.
 In order to grow, you have to constantly re-evaluate goals and set new ones.

 In a recent blog post, we shared that one common strategy for ensuring that goals are meaningful – and thus, more likely to be achieved – is to use the S.M.A.R.T. acronym.
 This approach requires goals to be specific, measurable, achievable, relevant and time-specific.
 As you continuously set and monitor those goals, consider the following factors that can make an impact on the success of your funeral business.

 Do you have a good understanding of your competitors in the area and your firm’s strengths or weaknesses compared to their offerings?
 For that matter, do you know how families in your community perceive your funeral home brand?
 If the answer is “no,” it may be time to conduct market research to better understand how to position your firm with potential client families.

 Are your marketing efforts generating valuable results for your firm?
 As technology improves our understanding of consumer behavior, business owners have even greater insight into their most effective marketing methods.
 While tracking the business impact of various marketing efforts can still pose challenges (especially if this hasn’t been a strong discipline for your firm in the past) there are more tools than ever to help you measure your return on investment.
 Establishing or reevaluating your methods for tracking results will help you make the most of your marketing budget.